 [Your Mobile Number]

-So, you’ve already done the job interview—now what?
+So, you’ve already done the job interview, now what?
 It’s normal to feel anxious and overthink the result.
 But here lies a golden opportunity: you can send a follow-up email after your job interview.
-A study shows that 80% of HR and hiring managers consider post-interview emails in the hiring process.
-Despite this, only 24% of applicants send them.
 A well-crafted follow-up email can help you stand out to the recruiter and build a stronger connection with them.

 You may send this email if the recruiter hasn’t gotten back to you within a week.
 Remember to be patient and allow them ample time to make their decision.

-When writing follow-up emails, using a strong subject line that shows your gratitude for the interview is importantit’s important.
+When writing follow-up emails, use a strong subject line that shows your gratitude for the interview.
 Here are some sample subject lines you can use:

-You can briefly touch on how your skills can benefit the company if it feels appropriate.
-Wrap up your email by politely requesting an update on the hiring process and stating how you look forward to the next steps.
+You can briefly discuss how your skills can benefit the company if it feels appropriate.
+Wrap up your email by politely requesting an update on the hiring process and expressing your enthusiasm for the next steps.

 Here’s an example of a follow-up email after a job interview: